Where to live – Alicante or Valencia?

 Alicante’s greatest asset are its beaches.
 In Valencia the beaches are several kilometers away from the city center – but in Alicante you have easy access to the beach everywhere including in the center of the city.
 If you find those crowded, you can take Alicante’s modern tram up the coast and have it drop you off right at the feet of some of Spain’s most beautiful beaches.

 Alicante’s airport is 12 km away from the city center and is the 5th busiest in Spain.
 Like Valencia’s airport, it has connections all over Europe.
+Even more so.
 For now there is no rail line to the airport, you can access the airport by bus.

 Valencia or Alicante – so which is for you?

-If you want to know what most foreigners chose, consider this: almost 41% of buyers of property in Alicante province are foreigners.
+As far as the provinces of Alicante and Valencia?
+Almost 41% of buyers of property in Alicante province are foreigners.
 It is the province with the highest percentage of foreigners in Spain.
-In Valencia just 11% of buyers of property are from abroad.
+Most stay not in Alicante itself but in the nearby cities of Javea and Torrevieja (where foreigners make up over 40% of residents).
+In Valencia province just 11% of buyers of property are from abroad.
 In real numbers, there are about 5 times more purchases of property by foreigners in Alicante province as there are in Valencia province.

 Our personal opinion